Contents On This Page

 Things You Should Know Before Buffing Your Nails

-1. Before buffing, ensure that you push your cuticle backward.
+1. Before buffing, ensure that you push your cuticle backwards.
 You can either use cuticle pusher or orange stick for this purpose.

 2. Buffing should be done once in a month as excessive buffing can harm your nails.

 3. Be sure that your nails are cleaned and well dried before buffing.

 4. Discontinue the buffing process if you’re feeling any burning sensation.
 This may occur when you go too hard.

 5. Never you use a nail filer for buffing.
 Always go for buffers with 3 sides.

 6. If your nails are extremely weak, thin or brittle, avoid buffing them.